 Using Mouse Poison – What Not To Do

-I see it all too often, but the one thing that you cannot do (and remain responsible) is to simply throw poison into a void and leave it there to attract mice.
+I see it all too often, but the one thing you cannot do (and remain responsible for) is throw poison into a void and leave it there to attract mice.

-There are many different reasons why I do not like this approach.
+There are many different reasons why I’m not too fond of this approach.
 Using mouse poison can be dangerous.
-When using poison, it is vital that you consider any children who might come in contact with the poison or any other wildlife that could be killed if they ingested it.
+When using poison, you must consider any children contacting the poison or other wildlife that could be killed if they ingested it.

 You must do all you can to ensure the mouse is contained once it has taken the poison.
 That way, you are mitigating the risk of the poison affecting anything else.